 Tyre balancing ensures a smooth driving experience, elongates your tyre life and keeps you safe on the road.
 Remember, tyre balance changes over time and is impacted by various factors, such as tyre wear.
 You should get your wheels balanced every time you get new tyres, or even get them balanced every time you do a tyre rotation.

 You may be reading this article and feel a little overwhelmed, but don’t worry, your local mechanics will help you out with the entire process.
-By keeping these six simple things in mind, and undertaking them when required, you will improve not only your tyre life, but also your safety, braking performance, fuel economy, comfort and more.
+By taking these six simple steps to look after your tyres, you will improve not only your tyre life, but also your safety, braking performance, fuel economy, comfort and more.